octo-technology/OpenTezos/docs/baking/reward.md

 The accuser monitors the network, detects double-baking or double-endorsing.

-If two endorsements are made for the same slot or two blocks baked at the same height, the evidence can be collected by an accuser and included in a block for a period of 5 cycles including the current cycle.
+If two endorsements are made for the same slot or two blocks baked at the same height, the evidence can be collected by an accuser and included in a block for a period of 5 cycles, including the current cycle.

 This accusation forfeits the entirety of the safety deposit and future reward up to that point in the cycle.
 Half is burned, half goes to the accuser in the form of a block reward.